 You may face a magistrates court (sheriff’s court in Scotland) fine for failing to pay these.

-You may face a magistrates/sheriff’s court fine for failing to pay this, and a bailiff (a person legally authorised to recover a debt) may be given the right to seize your possessions.
+You may face a magistrates/sheriff’s court fine for failing to pay your TV license.
+A bailiff (a person legally authorised to recover a debt) may be given the right to take your possessions.

 Tax and VAT

 Failing to pay these means you will be charged interest and penalties, may be taken to court and your possessions up to the value of what you owe may be seized.
 You may face a magistrates/sheriff’s court fine for failing to pay.

 Items you have purchased using these may be repossessed.